-What worked and what didn’t work and why?
+What worked, what didn’t, and why?
 Did the process meet your expectations?
 Did the project meet it measurable goals as laid out in tip #3?
 Always keep communication open and honest—a great tip for the design process, and for everyday life as well!

 Review the expenses and fees compared to the estimate.
 You should have a contract, estimated fees and expenses, and work change documentation to compare to.
 If anything looks inaccurate, bring it up right away!